anvaka/word2vec-graph/README.md

 4. run `node edges2graph.js graph-data/edges.txt` - this will save graph in
 binary format into `graph-data` folder (graph-data/labels.json, graph-data/links.bin)
 5. Now it's time to run layout.
 There are two options.
-One is slow, the other one is much faster especially on the multithreaded CPU.
+One is slow, the other one is much faster especially on the multi-threaded CPU.

 ### Running layout with node